Drvar: World War II

-On April 10, Ustaše, aligned with Nazi Germany, declared the Independent State of Croatia (NDH) and claimed as part of its territory the entire area known as Bosnia and Herzegovina.
+On 10 April, Ustaše, aligned with Nazi Germany, declared the Independent State of Croatia (NDH) and claimed as part of its territory the entire area of Bosnia and Herzegovina.
 In Drvar, this resulted in the beginning of the presence of the Ustaše government, the movement chiefly responsible for the World War II Holocaust in the Independent State of Croatia in which Serbs, Jews, Roma, Croat and Bosniak resistance members and political opponents were sent to concentration camps and killed.
 In the beginning the Ustaše contingent in Drvar consisted of the Croatian population residing in Drvar, but they were soon reinforced by others who came from outside Drvar.

 In June 1941 Ustaše arrested a large group of prominent Drvar citizens, and took them to Risovac near Bosanski Petrovac, where they were tortured, killed and thrown into a pit.
-After Ustaše imprisoned all Serb men from Drvar during June and July 1941, they began with preparation to imprison and kill all Serbs from Drvar, regardless of their age and sex, including all women and children.
+After the Ustaše imprisoned all Serb men from Drvar during June and July 1941, they began with the preparation to imprison and kill all Serbs from Drvar, regardless of their age and sex, including all women and children.

-The genocidal activities of the Ustaše forced targeted Serb population to organize an uprising known as Drvar uprising.
-The rebels were organized into Kamenički, Javorje, Crljivičko-zaglavički, Boboljusko-cvjetnički, Trubarski, Mokronog and Tičevski, and Grahovo area Grahovsko-resanovski guerrilla detachments.
+The genocidal activities of the Ustaše forced the targeted Serb population to organize an uprising known as Drvar uprising, beginning on 27 July 1941.
+The rebels were organized into the Kamenički, Javorje, Crljivičko-zaglavički, Boboljusko-cvjetnički, Trubarski, Mokronog and Tičevski and Grahovsko-resanovski guerrilla detachments (from the Grahovo area).

-In more recent history, Drvar is perhaps most famous as the location of a daring airdrop raid on Drvar, codenamed "Operation Rösselsprung", on May 25, 1944, by Nazi German invaders, in an attempt to assassinate Tito.
+In more recent history, Drvar is perhaps most famous as the location of a daring airdrop raid on Drvar, codenamed "Operation Rösselsprung", on 25 May 1944, by Nazi German invaders, in an attempt to assassinate Tito.
 Tito, the main Partisan commander, was sheltered in the Partisan General Staff headquarters in what is now called "Tito's Cave" in the hills near Drvar at the time.

-During the 4 years and 1 months of the war, Drvar was under occupation for just 390 days.
+During the 4 years and 1 month of the war, Drvar was under occupation for just 390 days.
 767 Drvar civilians were killed and only 13 pre-war houses still stood.
 Approximately 93% of the infrastructure of the town was destroyed, and the livestock population had been reduced by more than 80%.

 Drvar was first occupied by the German army in April 1941, followed shortly thereafter by the Italians.
 Drvar continued to experience fierce fighting through mid-1942 when the last of the German and Italian forces were expelled.
 The Germans re-entered Drvar in 1943 and left it a burned ruin when they departed.

-During the summer 1941, Chetniks expelled and killed Croat and Catholic civilians in Drvar area.
-The most significant event was the Trubar massacre, a civilian massacre committed by Chetniks on 27 July 1941.
+During the summer of 1941, the Chetniks expelled and killed the Croat (mostly Catholic) civilians in the Drvar area.
+The most significant event was the Trubar massacre, a civilian massacre committed by the Chetniks on 27 July 1941.